profgreatwonder/gene-resistance-prediction/README.md

         conda env export --no-builds > requirements.yml

-**Note**: _--no-builds_ makes sure that the technologies are not generated with the versions specified to the operating system used for the project.
+**Note 1**: _--no-builds_ makes sure that the technologies are not generated with the versions specified to the operating system used for the project.

+**Note 2**: the code below present in all the notebook is important to help generate the present working directory for your machine.
+With it, you can replace the filepath present in the project with the right location on your local.

+        import os
+        print("Current working directory:", os.getcwd())

 ## Dataset Description